 A scene from the Phi Phi Islands in Thailand. | Photo: Shutterstock

 Thailand should be on your bucket list for places to travel even if you’re not going there for paddling.
 But if you are, you’re in for a treat.
 Thailand is known for its tropical weather and stunning beaches along with its ancient ruins and temples.
 Because of this Thailand makes our list of SUP Wonders of the World.
 The Phi Phi Islands in particular offer massive limestone rocks that protrude out of the ocean creating unmatched potential for exploration all while giving you sights worth drooling over.
+Planning a trip to Thailand, choose a trustworthy company like online travel agency MustGo, and enjoy all the delights the country has to offer.

 4. Banff National Park